metno/metsis-drupal/metsis/metsis_search/README.md

 ## Facets
 Facets for search are provided by the facets module.
 Facets are tied to a specific search view.
 Configured facets are blocks that can be placed in regions on search page.

+## TODO
+* Find a way to add "Back to parent search" on child search view.
+* Clean up code (remove unused code, not used configuration etc)
+* Update this documentation with endpoints etc.
+* Integrate result map with children (elements) view.